Lawyer Chapter Handbook

 VI.
 ACS National Convention

 The ACS National Convention is held in Washington, D.C. every June.
 It’s an important conference that draws over 1,000 progressive law students, lawyers, judges, and policymakers from all over the country, and includes speakers and panelists who are experts in their fields.
-For the 2018 ACS National Convention, U.S. Supreme Court Justice Sonia Sotomayor and New Jersey Attorney General Gurbir Grewal delivered powerful reflections focused on their professional experiences as well as their inspiring personal journeys that encouraged them to become lawyers and advocates.
+Recent National Conventions have included U.S. Supreme Court Justices, State Attorneys General, members of the U.S. House of Representatives and Senate, social justice advocates, and other members of the bar who delivered powerful reflections focused on their professional experiences as well as their inspiring personal journeys that encouraged them to become lawyers.

 Workshops, plenary sessions and training seminars, focused on numerous legal contemporary topics such as the use of social media, voting rights, and immigration, are discussed and debated.
 Lawyer Chapter members have shared with us that the ACS National Convention reminds our members why they decided to pursue their legal studies – in furtherance of pursuing justice and equality for all individuals through law and policy.